 Employees are not legally required to disclose their COVID-19 status to their employers.
 However, employers should be aware that:

 Employees who have COVID-19 are not permitted to attend the workplace or any public place until their legal isolation period is over.
-People with COVID-19 are required to isolate for at least 10 days.
-They will be advised by AHS of the date their isolation period will end.

 Keep health information about employees confidential unless given permission by the employee to share.
 Phone conversations should happen in a private area.